 A man's guilt becomes an obsession.

 Cheri’s shattered and broken body did not test the strength of the pallbearers.
 The minister prayed for her soul, her friends mourned her loss, and then the earth received her.
-On the surface everything was as it should be, but for her husband, Will.
-For him nothing had changed . . . nothing.
+On the surface, everything was as it should be, but for her husband, Will, for him, there was nothing but living with the guilt.

 He knew that by walking he would delay his arrival at home, a place that had grown strange to him; a place in which every noise seemed to echo as though through vast caverns.

-Now he looked around, tried to gain his bearings.
+Now he looked around, trying to gain his bearings.

 Black pines spread bristled arms through the charred night, and the moon cast down a jaundiced glow that seemed more to obscure than to illuminate.
 The death of his wife left him with nothing, so even the dark was but an inconvenience.

 He heard a sound then, just off the road and creeping in silence through the underbrush, unseen but undeniable, gliding as fluid and as cold as moonlight.
 He strained his eyes to see in the darkness.
 Whatever it was, he knew it was stalking him.

 The knowledge made him jump inside his skin, and his heart knocked so hard he half expected to hear his bones rattle.
 Suddenly the surrounding night felt sinister and evil.